AARYAN-O/Snowpipe-Auto-Ingest-Project/Readme.md

-# Snowpipe Auto Ingest Project
+# Snowpipe Auto Ingest Project / CloudPipe

 This project demonstrates **continuous ingestion and transformation** of data into Snowflake using: